Table of Contents

 - At home: In rare cases, human beings can be injured due to the growth of toxic molds at home.
 Due to the leakage of water, toxic molds will be formed and create health issues.
 These are new types of tort litigations, where the property owner, builder, or contractor can be sued for breach of contract or warranty.

-- Pharmaceutical drugs: Most of the medicines can become toxic if consumed more than the recommended dosage.
+- Pharmaceutical drugs: Most medicines can become toxic if consumed more than the recommended dosage.
 Depending on the combination of medicines taken together, they can turn toxic when they react with one another.
 Consumption of expired drugs also can be dangerous.
-If a patient is affected by overdosage of medicine prescribed or administered by the medical provider or distribution of expired medicine by the pharmacist is an offense.
+If a patient is affected by overdosage of medicine prescribed or administered by the medical provider or the distribution of expired medicine by the pharmacist is an offense.
 It can be claimed under medical malpractice law.

 - Consumer products: The presence of toxic substances in consumer products such as metal cleaners, toilet cleaners, bleach, hand sanitizers, etc., can affect human beings.
 Accidental consumption of such hazardous chemicals can result in death.
 In such instances, individuals can sue the manufacturers under the product liability claim.